Sietoyo/Customer-Churn-Analysis/README.md

 To achieve this objective, **QuidMetrics** will:

-i.   **Load and analyze the provided customer dataset**, identifying key behavioral and transactional indicators linked to churn.
+– **Load and analyze the provided customer dataset**, identifying key behavioral and transactional indicators linked to churn.
-ii.  **Clean the dataset**, handling missing values and encoding categorical variables to ensure data quality.
+– **Clean the dataset**, handling missing values and encoding categorical variables to ensure data quality.
-iii. **Engineer relevant features** that may improve model performance and provide deeper business insights.
+– **Engineer relevant features** that may improve model performance and provide deeper business insights.
-iv.  **Develop and train a Random Forest classifier** to predict customer churn based on historical patterns.
+– **Develop and train a Random Forest classifier** to predict customer churn based on historical patterns.
-v.   **Evaluate model performance** using appropriate metrics such as ROC AUC, accuracy, precision, and recall to ensure robustness.
+– **Evaluate model performance** using appropriate metrics such as ROC AUC, accuracy, precision, and recall to ensure robustness.
-vi.  **Determine feature importance**, identifying which variables contribute most significantly to churn prediction.
+– **Determine feature importance**, identifying which variables contribute most significantly to churn prediction.
-vii. **Segment customers** into risk categories (*Low*, *Medium*, *High*) based on predicted churn probability to guide targeted retention efforts.
+– **Segment customers** into risk categories (*Low*, *Medium*, *High*) based on predicted churn probability to guide targeted retention efforts.
-viii.**Explain the model outputs and insights** in clear, non-technical language for business stakeholders.
+– **Explain the model outputs and insights** in clear, non-technical language for business stakeholders.
-ix.  **Optimize model performance** through hyperparameter tuning using cross-validation techniques.
+– **Optimize model performance** through hyperparameter tuning using cross-validation techniques.

 By implementing this end-to-end solution, **QuidMetrics** aims to deliver a highly accurate and interpretable model that supports data-driven decision-making for customer retention in e-commerce.